 The criteria which Gillian needed to fulfil to be eligible for the role was first and foremost, to be an Evertonian.
 That of course would make sense to anybody.
 Once a successful applicant, Gillian was rewarded with a season ticket for the Upper Gwladys Street stand, so she could watch the games after parading around the pitch before the game.
 On match days Gillian had to report to Jimmy King, Chairman of the City Road Supporters Club branch on City Road, which adjoined Goodison Road.

 Once dressed in her outfit, which was handed down to her from the previous owner, Gillian had to carry a basket of Everton mints weighing 4lbs.
-She would appear from the players tunnel turning left to walk alongside the Goodison Road paddock in the direction of the Gwladys Street, continuing to the Bullens Road stand, hoping to make someone a lucky recipient of an Everton mint, before making the aching walk towards the Park End which then housed the away supporters.
+She would appear from the players tunnel turning left to walk alongside the Goodison Road enclosure in the direction of the Gwladys Street, continuing to the Bullens Road stand, hoping to make someone a lucky recipient of an Everton mint, before making the aching walk towards the Park End which then housed the away supporters.
 Here the welcome would not be so friendly and Gillian went on to say that she was greeted on occasion, with being spat at, nasty name calling, coin throwing, and once even had a live Cockerill thrown at her by Tottenham Hotspur fans.
 This would result in being safely escorted back to the tunnel by a friendly member of the Police establishment.

 Gillian’s role was noticed by the players of that time who would often greet her with a courteous “Hello” as they entered the playing surface for their warm up with less than an hour before kick-off.
 She obviously became more familiar with players as time went by.
 One unforgettable moment was when Gillian reached the age of 18, and a total surprise was when the players presented her with a very large cuddly teddy bear.